cs6006/cs6006.github.io/content/blog/second.md

 No doubt there will be further questions.
 I'll answer some of them here.

-1. _I'm pretty sure my computer can count way past seven.
-What's up with that?_

-    In the example, a computer has three digits and each digit can be either 0 or 1, and so it can say 2<sup>3</sup> = 8 things.
-    A modern computer actually has 64 digits, and so it can say 2<sup>64</sup> things.
-    That's 1.84 x 10<sup>19</sup>: more than there are grains of sand on Earth.

-    The average computer does not actually allow you to count that high: it wants to save a good chunk of its signals for stuff besides numbers.
-    For instance, it needs a unique signal for each mathematical symbol, each mark of punctuation, each letter of the Roman alphabet, each letter of _every other_ human script, for each emoji, and so on.
-    Even after allowing only a limited number of signals for numbers, we can still count pretty far: the largest number my machine will (easily) let me count to is 4611686018427387903.
-    There are ways to count higher still, but that requires more fancy footwork.

-2. _What about negative numbers?_
+1. _What about negative numbers?_

-    In the example I simplified to positive numbers, so I was able to use my three digits to count from 0 to 7.
+    In the example I just used positive numbers, so I was able to use my three digits to count from 0 to 7.
     When we know we'll need negative numbers, the standard practice is to use the same signals to instead mean:

 <center>